National Critical Functions

 Policy

-NCFs have been meaningfully leveraged in federal policy doctrine for cybersecurity and critical infrastructure risk management.
+NCFs have been pivotal in guiding federal policy on cybersecurity and critical infrastructure risk management.
 Specifically, NCFs are featured in the National Cyber Strategy, the DHS Cybersecurity Strategy, and the National Strategy to Secure 5G.
-Similarly, the Executive Order on Coordinating National Resilience to Electromagnetic Pulses leverages the definition of NCFs to call on the critical infrastructure community to better understand the effects of electromagnetic pulses (EMP) through assessment and prioritization of NCFs.
+The Executive Order on Coordinating National Resilience to Electromagnetic Pulses also leverages the definition of NCFs to call on the critical infrastructure community to better understand the effects of electromagnetic pulses (EMP) through assessment and prioritization of NCFs.

 Operational Risk Management Support

 The NCFs have been utilized to support disaster-specific response and restoration operations.
-Most prominently, the NCFs have helped prioritize risk management needs for COVID-19 response, as well as security needs around heightened geopolitical tensions, and preparedness for impending hurricanes.
+Most prominently, the NCFs have helped prioritize risk management needs for COVID-19 response, security needs around heightened geopolitical tensions, and preparedness for impending hurricanes.

 For COVID-19, the NRMC used the NCF structure to create a register of risks to critical infrastructure organized around potential degradation from drivers such as commodity concerns, workforce concerns, demand shocks, and change in the cyber risk posture.
-This will serve as a template for broader efforts by the NRMC to work via stakeholder engagement mechanisms, including the Critical Infrastructure Partnership Advisory Council (CIPAC) structure, to ultimately create a more expansive NCF Risk Register.
+This will serve as a template for future efforts by the NRMC, including the Critical Infrastructure Partnership Advisory Council (CIPAC) structure, to ultimately create a more expansive NCF Risk Register.

 Looking Ahead

-The NCF framework established a new “language” to talk about critical infrastructure risk management.
-The value of the NCFs is both their ability to convey the complexities and dependence on critical infrastructure and their effectiveness as a framework to develop data and stakeholders.
+The NCF framework established a new language to talk about critical infrastructure risk management.
+The value of the NCFs is both their ability to convey the complexities and dependencies of critical infrastructure and their effectiveness as a framework to develop data.
 The NRMC will continue developing this information in coordination with critical infrastructure stakeholders, endeavoring to deepen the understanding of who and what is required for the successful, sustained, and resilient operation of individual NCFs.
-This process will also inform an NCF Risk Register that shows risks to NCFs and risk management approaches that best address specific threats and vulnerabilities.
+This process will also inform an NCF Risk Register that catalogs risks and risk management approaches that best address specific threats and vulnerabilities.
 This is a complex and ongoing undertaking and will rely heavily on the expertise of the critical infrastructure community.

 Policy, doctrine, and process enhancements will continue and additional analysis will support structured risk management initiatives, such as CISA’s ongoing efforts for Election Security and ICT Supply Chain Risk Management.